Deploy using Git

-Note: This doesn’t deploy database or uploads.
+Note: This doesn’t deploy the database or the contents of uploads.
 We recommend that you don’t include these in git.

 $ git push production master Counting objects: 3, done.
 Delta compression using up to 8 threads.
 Compressing objects: 100% (3/3), done.
 Writing objects: 100% (3/3), 317 bytes | 0 bytes/s, done.
 Total 3 (delta 2), reused 0 (delta 0) remote: Seravo: composer.json was updated, installing... remote: Loading composer repositories with package information remote: Installing dependencies from lock file remote: Nothing to install or update remote: Generating autoload files remote: > Wordpress/Installer::symlinkWPContent remote: Seravo: Nginx configs were changed, reloading nginx... remote: testing nginx configuration... remote: nginx: the configuration file /etc/nginx/nginx.conf syntax is ok remote: nginx: configuration file /etc/nginx/nginx.conf test is successful remote: restarting nginx... remote: nginx restarted!
 To your-site:/data/wordpress/.git 01b9b80..9b3d006 master -> master

-If you have working site in Vagrant box and want to deploy it
+If you have a working site in the Vagrant box and you want to deploy it

 Step 1 - Getting credentials

 # Go to your project folder $ cd Projects/your-site # Add new remote to git $ git remote add production ssh://firstname.lastname@example.org:12345/data/wordpress

 Note: This is just an example.
 Use the real credentials for your site.

 Step 3 - Push into production

 # First push doesn't share anything with the fresh site so you need to force push it $ git push production master --force